Timinator2000/PySkillz/markdowns/90 - making contributions/04 - file contents.md

 On the third line, specify the number of random test cases your exercise should generate.
 Random test cases are not required but are highly encouraged — they are simple to create and add robustness to the testing strategy.

 Next, define a list of fixed test cases.
 Each test case is itself a list of arguments.
 The stub code below includes 5 empty test cases as placeholders, but you may use more or fewer.
-Replace each placeholder with the appropriate arguments.
+Insert arguments into each test case placeholder.

 Remember: every test case must be a list of arguments, even if there is only one.
 For example: